 I considered the potentially disqualifying and mitigating conditions in light of all the facts and circumstances surrounding this case.
-I considered that Applicant had extended periods of unemployment.
-Applicant established that she took reasonable and responsible action to resolve her financial obligations.
+I considered Applicant's service in the Marine Corps and that she has many years with eligibility for access to classified information with no security issues.
+Applicant established that she took reasonable and responsible action to resolve her financial obligations concerning two mortgages.
 Applicant demonstrated appropriate management of her finances and showed a record of action to resolve financial issues.
 Overall, the record evidence leaves me without questions and doubts concerning Applicant's judgment, reliability, and trustworthiness.
 She has established her suitability for access to classified information.
 For all these reasons, I conclude Applicant mitigated the security concerns arising from her financial situation.